Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-1

 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-2

-7:00 AM The race starts but it takes more than a few minutes for the pace group that I was assigned to start moving along Pennsylvania Avenue and continued along the Potomac River.
-Now why did I think that I could start out fast paced?
-Perhaps it was the thrill of being amongst the women thinking that I could keep up.
-Mile 2, I saw that I was not able to keep up the fast pace and I needed to focus on the pace that I trained with my husband, slow but sure.
+but it took more than a few minutes for the pace group I was assigned to move along Pennsylvania Avenue and the Potomac River.
+Now, why did I think that I could start fast-paced?
+Perhaps it was the thrill of being amongst the women, thinking I could keep up.
+Mile 2, I saw that I could not keep up the fast pace, and I needed to focus on the pace that I trained with my husband, which was slow but sure.

 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-3